cezarylap/Algorythm-selection-and-Hyperparameter-tuning/README.md

 # Repository Description:

-The repository contains scripts for determining the optimal machine learning algorithm and its hyperparameters for a given dataset, tailored to either classification or regression tasks.
+This repository contains two scripts for comparing and optimizing machine learning algorithms on different datasets.
+The first script focuses on classification algorithms, while the second script addresses regression algorithms.
+Both scripts evaluate models with default hyperparameters, perform hyperparameter tuning to maximize a specific metric, and then compare the results.

-## Primary Scripts:
+## Repository Structure
-### Classification: For classification problems.
+### Classification: Compares classification algorithms on a given dataset.
-### Regression: For regression problems.
+### Regression: Compares classification algorithms on a given dataset.

+## Features
+* Default Hyperparameter Evaluation: Assess the performance of algorithms using default hyperparameters.
+* Hyperparameter Tuning: Optimize hyperparameters to maximize a specific metric.
+* Performance Comparison: Compare the results before and after hyperparameter tuning.

 ### Scripts Structure:
 1. Importing necessary libraries.